auth0/docs/articles/connections/social/apple.md

 ## 1. Set up your app in your Apple Developer Account

-Once your Developer Account is set up, you can follow the instructions in the [Sign In With Apple Documentation](https://developer.apple.com/sign-in-with-apple/get-started/) to get your app set up.
+Once your Developer Account is set up, you can follow the instructions in the [Apple Setup Guide](/connections/apple-setup) to get your app set up.

 While setting up your app, make sure you save the following items for later: